ALYESKA ALPINE HIKING TOUR

-In totality, we hike for roughly 2 hours (whole trip is about 3) for a distance of 1 mile round trip with an 800 foot elevation gain.
+In totality, we hike for roughly 2 hours (whole trip is about 3 hours) for a distance of 1 mile round trip, with an 800 foot elevation gain.

-This is a moderate to strenuous activity; however, no experience is necessary.
+This is a moderate activity; no experience is necessary.

 - Ages: 7-70